juliusaka/xfc_btms_saev_controller/mpcBase.md

 \end{align}$
 We added the BTMS size $\Delta E_{BTMS}$ to the constraint, and ensured that the energy level is between this and 0.
 Furthermore, we set $E_{BTMS}(0) = E_{BTMS}(T+1)$ to ensure that the BTMS isn't completly discharged in our case of a one day simulation.
 For real-world usage, optimization for 2 or 3 days in advance might be better solution, with just using the results for the first day.

 Compared to the approach described in 1st level for determining BTMS-size, we added the ability to shift charging power, i.e. to decrease charging speed of vehicles.
-For this, we increase the state of shifted energy $E_{Shift}$ which serves as a stock for the shifted power and has an equal defintion of the earlier introduced energy lag.
+For this, we increase the state of shifted energy $E_{Shift}$ which serves as a stock for the shifted power [?and has an equal defintion of the earlier introduced energy lag].
 We then derive from the shifted energy the generated waiting time $t_{wait}$, which can be penalized with the tuning parameter $d(k)$.
 This parameter $d(k)$ is defined for every timestep, so that e.g. higher waiting time cost at ride-hailing peak-demand times could be implemented, to further prioritize having enough available charging power at these times.
 Please look down in the document to understand, how we dervie the waiting time.

 We define our state, control, disturbance and slack variables as:
 $\begin{align}